bata24/gef/docs/FAQ.md

 This is the command file that GDB will execute when it starts up.

 By including the following command to load `gef.py`, GEF will be loaded automatically.
-There are two styles for writing `.gdbinit`; either one works.
+There are two ways to load GEF from `.gdbinit`; either one works.
 ```
 # New style
 python sys.path.insert(0, "/root/.gef"); from gef import *; Gef.main()